crespohector/welcome-to-mod-7/README.md

 *Note- we will do a scorecard demo of how the grading process looks like, two days before pregrading starts*

-*Free feel to make a copy of the example scorecard and use it as a reference*
+*Feel free to make a copy of the example scorecard and use it as a reference*
 - [Example Scorecard](https://docs.google.com/spreadsheets/d/12ps73B8JscnRFp0nKv98Y6A2D825qhrvZMUYu5GToRs/edit?usp=sharing)

 ### Things to Consider